Skip Navigation

 • Hope for Wellness Helpline (external link)

-A helpline that is available to all Indigenous people across Canada, 24 hours a day, 7 days a week.
+Available to all Indigenous people across Canada.
+Experienced and culturally competent counsellors are reachable by telephone and online ‘chat’ 24 hours a day, 7 days a week.

 • Kids Help Phone (external link)

-Anonymous and confidential professional counselling, referrals and information through technologically-based communications media to improve the well-being of Canadian children and youth.
+Free, 24/7 anonymous and confidential professional counselling, referrals and information through technologically-based communications media to improve the well-being of Canadian children and youth

 • Naseeha Helpline (external link)